 - It’s worth talking to some experts (an experienced piano teacher or tuner, for example), and may be worth hiring one to help you out, especially if you’re expecting to make a major purchase.
 (This is especially true if you’re looking to buy a used acoustic piano.
 An expert will know what questions to ask when buying a used piano: for example, is the soundboard intact?
 Will you have to fix anything that’s broken?)

 - That said, don’t assume that you have to pay a lot of money to get started!
-A pro for learning on a digital keyboard is that some piano learning apps, such as PGS, offer bundles.
+A pro for learning on a digital keyboard is that some learning apps, such as Playground Sessions, offer bundles.

 Have fun exploring, and good luck finding an instrument that’s right for you!

 Learn everything you need to know to get started on your piano learning journey.